xanadu314/deepSep/README.md

 ## 2. Data processing
 ### 2.1
-You can download the data from Google Driver [Data](https://drive.google.com/file/d/187E_TFCbVom-nXuc3Uh7jk9wJxOe8giT/view?usp=drive_link).
-Then you need to put these data into the `data` folder.
+You can download the 'test_sample.csv'.

 ### 2.2
 You can use the `prediction/create_ORF.py` to collect all TGA triplets in the six reading frames (both strands) of each query genome and analyze the regions upstream and downstream of each TGA triplet for the presence of a reasonable ORF.
 Meanwhile, for those ORFs containing possible in-frame TGA codons, 300 nts immediately downstream of the TGA codon are collected.